jclaveau/docker-php-multiversion/README.md

 $ php container-exec bash
 ```

+## Container configuration
+ + All the content of `<container>:/etc` would be overriden by the content of `<host>:<your project path>/etc`.
+ + Calling `php config-container` will prepare a `<container>:/etc` having the content `<container>:/etc_default`
+ + It contains empty files in `./etc/php` which are read after the loading of all PHP configurations, enabling you to change any option instantly.
+ + You can read the current config with `php 7.4 -i`
+ + You can access directly the current configuration value wth `php container-exec nano /etc/php/7.4/cli/php.ini` but it wouldn't persist after a container restart.

 ## PHP Versions
 This docker image provides all PHP versions available in [Ondřej Surý's PPA](https://github.com/oerdnj/deb.sury.org).